 Looking for a dating site you can trust?
 Search no more.

-The Short Version: When it comes to scruff, some daters can’t get enough.
-For beard-wearers and beard-lovers everywhere, Bristlr has cultivated a niche dating network of hundreds of thousands of singles.
-These people come together in mutual admiration for a whiskered chin.
+The Short Version: When it comes to scruff, some can’t get enough.
+For beard-wearers and beard-lovers everywhere, Bristlr has cultivated a niche dating network where single people come together in mutual admiration for a whiskered chin.
 You register by answering the oh-so-important question: “Do you have a beard?”
 No need to state your gender or fill out a lengthy bio — singles can immediately start rating beards and messaging users for free.
-Begun in 2014 as a joke, Bristlr connects men with facial hair to dates who love tickling kisses.
-Today, fun-loving singles worldwide seek love and relationships in this quirky network.
+Begun in 2014 as a joke, Bristlr is a quirky network that connects men with facial hair to dates who love tickling kisses.

 In 2014, John Kershaw was daydreaming at the office when a silly question popped into his head: What if there were a dating app dedicated to guys with beards (and chicks who like beards)?
 He checked, and it looked like he was the first to think of beard-fondling as a basis for a dating network.